 Example: ‘Are you a robot’ & ‘Are you a real human’ will give the same response.

-Example: Title: Full Day Whitewater Rafting - How much is Full Day Whitewater Rafting?
+Example: Title: How long is the Full Day Whitewater Rafting cost?
+Response: The Full Day Whitewater Rafting experience is 2 hours long.

 ✅ Do: Provide a starting price and direct users to pricing pages.